hntrssthmpsn/terraform-kind-localdev-pipeline/examples/maximal/README.md

 ## One-time Setup Steps

-If you don't already have a locally trusted CA certificate and DNS for a local development domain set up, follow the instructions in the initial setup document.
+This example requires dns configuration for a local development domain, a trusted local CA certificate, and kubeseal, and assumes they're configured as described in the [initial setup document](https://github.com/beautiful-localdev/terraform-kind-localdev-pipeline/blob/main/docs/initial_setup.md).

 ## Apply our terraform